 R.M: Recently there was a joint military exercise (Eager Lion) between the Americans and the Jordanian government and for the first time the Arab leaders were not present, what does it mean?

 H.M: It a sign from the Saudis, who are upset about the Americans.
 They have the Islamic, the Arab alliance, they wish the Americans would contact them if they want a military action.
-Saudis want the acknowledgment of their role as leaders of the Sunni world.
+Saudis want the acknowledgement of their role as leaders of the Sunni world.
 If they are upset, all the Arab brothers should be upset.
 Saudi Arabia is concentrated in being a regional power, as Iran and Turkey and the war in Yemen serves this idea.
-Without this legitimacy of arabism, the Saudi think they are weak and they are vulnerabla, so they need an umbrella, represented by tensions with Iran, the Sunni should stand by them against the Iranians.
-Saudi provoke the Iranians all the time, as when they cut diplomatic relations with Iran, followed by the other Arab State who are either afaid or they take money from the Saudi.
+Without this legitimacy of arabism, the Saudi think they are weak and they are vulnerable, so they need an umbrella, represented by tensions with Iran, the Sunni should stand by them against the Iranians.
+Saudi provoke the Iranians all the time, as when they cut diplomatic relations with Iran, followed by the other Arab State who are either afraid or they take money from the Saudi.
 How many resources you can put at stake and for how long, you cannot give Sissi 20 billion $ yearly or to Sudan and Somalia.
-The Saudis are investing in the ignorance and poverty of the Arab World, in every failure in the Arab world just to mobilize Arabs against Iran.
+The Saudis are investing in the ignorance and poverty of the Arab World, in every failure in the Arab world just to mobilise Arabs against Iran.
 It is not just regional balance of power, but Saudi is not a State as we know other States, it is a royal family, with a very traditional way of governance.
 The internal competition is one of the variables that explains the Saudi foreign policy.
 You need to look at the Saudi political process.
-Part of the aggresive stance of Mohammed bin Salman is explained by the fact that he wants to be the next Saudi king (not Bin Nayef, the current heir).
+Part of the aggressive stance of Mohammed bin Salman is explained by the fact that he wants to be the next Saudi king (not Bin Nayef, the current heir).